 Tennis Ball Squeezes

+The tennis ball squeeze is a great warm-up activity for your forearm workout.
 This exercise is just as it sounds.
 All you need is a tennis ball.
 By squeezing a tennis ball, it helps train your forearms and increases your ability to grip objects.
 All you have to do to perform this exercises is to hold onto the tennis ball with one or both hands and try to crush it as much as you can.

 Seated Wrist Hammer Curls

+All forearm workouts should include a strength element like hammer curls.
 Seated wrist hammer curls will strengthen the brachioradialis muscle that gives definition and balance to the forearm.
 In a seated position on a bench or chair, place your forearm on your thigh with your thumb pointed upward.
 Place a dumbbell in your hand with your thumb up.
 This is called the hammer position.
 While keeping your forearm on your thigh throughout the exercises, lift the weight up and down slowly.
 Complete three sets of 20 reps on both arms.

 Strong forearms not only look great paired with strong biceps and triceps, but they will also help you increase your performance at the gym and in sport, improve your hand and wrist dexterity, and make you look like a total badass.
+Schedule the best forearm workout into your regular gym routine and you’ll have amazing forearms in no time.